+Re-evaluation:

-Re-evaluation: This project has been re-evaluated pursuant to 23 CFR 771.129 due to a change in the project scope, location, or termini that results in the need to evaluate new impacts not previously considered, or because more than five years have passed since the date of the CE Approval.
+This project has been re-evaluated pursuant to 23 CFR 771.129 due to a change in the project scope, location, or termini that results in the need to evaluate new impacts not previously considered, or because significant time has passed since the date of the CE Approval.
 The information on this form reflects all updates to the project information.

-This box is only checked if a project CE has previously been approved but the project is being formally re-evaluated pursuant to 23 CFR 771.129.
+This box is only checked if a project CE has previously been approved but the project is being formally re-evaluated.
+CEs must be determined to be valid at the time of a federal authorization request pursuant to 23 CFR 771.129 but a full re-evaluation may only be necessary depending on the circumstances.
 A CE Re-evaluation is not a new CE determination so there is no change to the CE Start Date.
+Note; most minor changes after a CE approval can be addressed with a Note to File as outlined in this manual.